-We know the process of developing a product is so much more than good design.
-Our robust product development process, honed through decades of practical application, ensures that the development process — including schedule and budget — is controlled, that your business requirements are met, and that it results in the most optimal design.
+We know the process of developing a product is so much more than a good design.
+Our robust product development process, honed through years of practical application, ensures that the development process — including schedule and budget — is controlled, that your business requirements are met, and that it results in the most optimal design.

 We use a phased development process which provides identifiable milestones and deliverables.
 It also includes discrete points to assess the project and make any needed adjustments to ensure it’s on track to meet your business goals.
 At the end of each phase, we turn all work product over to you, so you’ll have in-hand quantifiable results that validate the resources and budget expended.

 Our development process is tailored to every project, so the number of phases and their goals may be modified to fit your project needs.
 Even if we’ll only be working with you on a single phase of your development process, we’ll likely view it internally as a complete project of two or more phases.

 Phase 0 is the most critical phase of any project.
 This Planning and Risk Assessment Phase allows us to properly scope your project, start manufacturing plan development, identify risks and generate mitigation plans, and lay out your project road map.